petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-admin-settings.md

 {bdg-secondary}`Available Liferay DXP/Portal 7.3+`

 You can configure *Segments* behavior at the system or instance level.
-These settings can be used to configure the following:
+These settings can be used for the following:

 * Set the interval to sync Analytics Cloud segments with Liferay DXP.

 * Set the expiration intervals for interest terms cache and anonymous user cache for Analytics Cloud segments.

-* Create segment-based session properties based on vocabularies.
+* Create segment-based session properties based on vocabularies

 * Enable/disable segmentation